-Kind of closely following their late 2006 album Lucidity in style, April Rain – Delain‘s 2009 Symphonic and Gothic Metal concoction – is nevertheless a step up in speed and overall juice.
+Kind of closely following their late 2006 album Lucidity in style, April Rain, Delain‘s 2009 Symphonic and Gothic Metal concoction, is nevertheless a step up in speed and overall juice.

-Now, the above unfortunately saddles April Rain with a certain predictability and a (perceived) lack of new, fresh ideas.
+Now, the above unfortunately saddles April Rain with a certain predictability.
+And a (perceived) lack of new, fresh ideas.
 And this despite the intervention of very talented players from outside of the band.
-Not a lot of surprises there and – I daresay – the album could use some more piping-hot spice.
+Not a lot of surprises there, and – I daresay – the album could use some more piping-hot spice.
 Even if some of that stuff – for example in Virtue and Vice – is refreshingly crunchy, growls and all.

 The album gets off the ground with the title song April Rain, a track with a promising, but somewhat flat start.
-But the track seriously takes off, adding more oomph as it moves forward.
+But the song seriously takes off, adding more oomph as it moves forward.

 Stay Forever seamlessly latches on to the first track, until you get to the solo, that is.
 It is actually this contribution and Charlotte’s intervention towards mid-point that saves this track from the terrible trapdoor.

 Finally, April Rain pleases with a renewed freshness and some rock-hard passages.
-But in the end Delain presents us with nothing that would rock me out of my corner by the fire to get some headbanging done in the middle of the room.
+But in the end, Delain presents us with nothing that would rock me out of my corner by the fire to get some headbanging done in the middle of the room.
 For you people who fancy a softer style, but with a tune still rocky and crafty enough to stand out from the crowd, this is a good record for you.

 And don’t get me wrong, April Rain is still a great and juice dripping piece of Gothic and Symphonic Metal.
 And the main credit goes to Charlotte Wessels, who deserves respect for this delivery.